 Because we have been saved by God’s sovereign grace, we want to witness of Him in our community and beyond.
 We strive to do this by our personal witness in the world, as well as by means of an active Evangelism Committee.
 Through them we send out literature (English and Spanish), sermon recordings, and other materials.
 We would be happy to send you a list of our materials if you desire this.

 We also help sponsor a radio program in the area, called The Reformed Witness Hour.
-It can be heard Sundays on WFUR FM (102.9) at 8:00 am and on WFUR AM (1570) at 4:00 pm.
-We encourage you to listen in to the messages of Rev. Carl Haak, the radio pastor.
+It can be heard Sundays on WFUR FM (102.9) and on WFUR AM (1570).
+We encourage you to listen in to the messages of the radio pastor.

 We cordially invite you to visit us sometime, whether or not you already have a church home.
 We believe that you will find a warm welcome and an edifying worship service.